oracle-livelabs/apex/online-bookstore-app/16-additional-ui-enhancements/16-additional-ui-enhancements.md

     - Edit the Google Authentication details to match with your Google API Key, Refer to [Task 5: Login with Google](?lab=12-onboarding#Task5:LoginwithGoogle) of [Lab 12: Improve User Onboarding](?lab=12-onboarding), following steps 12 to 16.

+8. Generate Push Notification Credentials and enable Push Notifications on the device:

+    - To generate Push Notification Credentials, go to **App Builder > Online Bookstore > Shared Components > Progressive Web App > Push Notifications**, click **+ Generate Credentials** for Credentials.

+    - To enable push notifications, run the application and click on your username in the top-right corner.
+Then, select **Settings**.
+By default, push notifications are disabled.
+Click Off and check the box labeled **Enable push notifications on this device**.

-8. All set.
+9. All set.
 Now, run the application and see it in action!.

 ## Task 1 Add Built with APEX To Footer